library(MASS)

 Levels: 0 1 2 3 4-10 >10

-is much higher than that of any of the other outcome levels.
+is much higher than that of any of the other outcome levels (75%).
+In contrast, the average predicted probability that survey respondents have over 10 extramarital affairs in a year is 6%.

 As we saw in Chapter 5, it is easy to compute average predictions for different subgroups.
-For instance, if we want to know the expected probability of each outcome level, for survey respondents with and without children, we simply call:
+For instance, if we want to know the expected probability of each outcome level, for survey respondents with and without children, we call the following code.

 Group | children | Estimate | Std.
 Error | z | Pr(>|z|) | 2.5 % | 97.5 % |